helixd2s/Covid/README.md

 ## Built-in shaders SDK features

   - [x] ♟️ Test shaders (currently, not a library)
-  - [x] ♟️ Reprojection of reflections and transparency
   - [x] ♟️ Checkerboard optimization (for diffuse/reflection)
   - [x] ♟️ Temporal screen-space reprojection (accumulation)
+  - [x] 🚧 Reprojection of reflections and transparency
   - [x] 🚧 Pre-defined shader packages
   - [ ] 🧩 Rewrite to HLSL (needs features)
   - [ ] 🧩 Distances, MIP and LoD support
   - [ ] 🧩 Short-range SSRT support

+## Reprojection problems

+  ### Reflection (type 0)

+  Currently not found any method of scattering previous frame reflection.
+Gather method are intolerant to any holes, needs solid reflection frame.

+  ### Transparency (type 1)

+  Currently, needs backstage data, problem is same as with reflection, but there is used a stub.

+  ### Diffuse (type 2)

+  Smelting effect when camera move, don't know why.

 ## Complex engine technology